.sqlite

 • SQLite Manager (Android)

-Check the "Software Compatibility" section above for a complete list of programs that can open .sqlite files on different operating systems.
+Check the 'Software Compatibility' section above for a complete list of programs that can open .sqlite files on different operating systems.

 To convert a .sqlite file to another format, you can:

-2. Try online conversion services: Websites like Zamzar, CloudConvert, or Online-Convert can transform files between formats without installing software.
+2. Try online conversion services: Websites like Zamzar, CloudConvert, or Online-Convert allow you to convert files between different formats without installing software.

-4. Specialized conversion tools: Search for ".sqlite converter" to find tools specifically designed for this file type.
+4. Specialized conversion tools: Search for '.sqlite converter' to find tools specifically designed for this file type.

-Note: Converting files may result in some loss of formatting, quality, or functionality depending on the compatibility between formats.
+Note: File conversion may result in loss of formatting, quality, or features depending on format compatibility.

 If you're having trouble opening a .sqlite file, try these troubleshooting steps: